Rowin Africa Safaris

 Breakfast with the giraffes.

 One of the most amazing and singular experiences someone can have must be eating breakfast with a giraffe in the morning.
-This event is only available to Giraffe Manor’s overnight guests, and it is not one to be missed.
+This is only available to Giraffe Manor’s overnight guests.

 Game Drives

 This occurs in the park at various times during the day, namely in the morning and in the evening.
-The likelihood of seeing wildlife increases during morning game drives compared to evening game drives since animal species are more active throughout the morning and seek cover from the sun and predators during the latter period of the day.
+The likelihood of seeing wildlife increases during morning game drives compared to evening game drives.
+This is because animal species are more active throughout the morning.
+They then seek cover from the sun and predators during the latter period of the day.

 Walking Safaris.